merqlove/do_snapshot/README.md

 Use this tool to backup DigitalOcean droplet's via snapshot method, on the fly!

-### Looking for a fully managed DigitalOcean backups solution?
-[We recommend Weap.io which has support for Droplets and Volumes](https://weap.io/)

 ## API Changes:
 - 20.08.17: Change `Barge` to `DropletKit`.
 Release `1.0.0`.
 - 03.08.16: DO now automagically keeps our droplets running when snapshot is processing, so: